 All buildings on campus are designated as "smoke-free."
 This includes the interior of every building and the immediate exterior area adjacent to each building entry.
+All forms of "vaping" are considered "smoking".

 Designated smoking areas and appropriate disposal containers are provided in multiple convenient locations on campus.
 Cooperation in utilizing these designated areas when near campus buildings is expected out of respect for those individual community members whose health is compromised by smoking.
 Cooperation in utilizing appropriate disposal is expected to protect the beauty of the campus.
 Failure to respect designated smoking areas or appropriate disposal may result in administrative fines and possible conduct action.